Montessori friendly puzzles and how to progress from one to another

 Those puzzles are simple on purpose.

 Young toddlers need to repeat activities.
 Repetition leads to more concentration.
 This material will help your child focus on the connecting action without the pressure of representing a picture.
-Check Liloutoys for this exclusive puzzle set.

 2 pieces of jigsaws are the first ones to introduce.

-I had many 2 pieces of jigsaws from Orchard toys.
+I had many 2 pieces of jigsaws from Orchard toys .
 I found most of them in charity shops.

 In some boxes, there are a few puzzles with a different number of pieces, one 2 pieces, one 4 pieces, and one 6 pieces.
 Like this one about London’s landmarks.
 (From ELC)

 This one is from Diset and I love that it is a real pictures.
 The pieces fit inside a frame which was a nice transition from the knob puzzle to the proper puzzle.
-Here is a similar one:
+Here is a similar one :

 Then there are various more complex puzzles such as